Tag: outpatient surgical center

 What Types of General Surgery Are Done at Outpatient Centers?

 You might be surprised by how many procedures can be done safely without staying overnight.
+Outpatient centers like ours offer a wide range of services, including specialized specific procedures and a high volume of surgeries performed each year, which demonstrates our experience and efficiency.
 At our surgical center in Birmingham, we handle a variety of general surgeries, including:

 • Hernia repair